Re-Elect Rotterdam Supervisor Steven A. Tommasone

 A Personal Note From

 Thank you for the privilege to serve as your Town Supervisor.
 In 2015, I was fortunate to run with Samantha Miller-Herrera and Evan Christou.
-Samantha, Evan and I have worked hard to deliver three successive budgets under the tax cap.
+Since we took office in 2016, the Town Board has worked together to deliver five successive budgets under the tax cap.
 Together we have kept our promises and begun the work of rebuilding our town water and sewer infrastructure helping our town to grow.
-I believe we have been successful these past few years and I ask you to support us again in this years election.
+I believe we have been successful and Rotterdam has witnessed progress that has helped us navigate the COVID crisis keeping our community vibrant and safe.
 There is more work to be accomplished for the long-term vitality of our Town of Rotterdam and we've proven we can deliver on our promises.

-I am hopeful you will agree that Rotterdam is making progress and re-elect me as your Town Supervisor while re-electing Samantha Miller-Herrera and Evan Christou and re-electing James Bradshaw for Town Justice.
+I am hopeful you will agree that Rotterdam is making progress and re-elect me as your Town Supervisor.

 Steven A. Tommasone